Speaking: Functional Language B2

 The Three Pillars of Persuasion 🏛️

-A strong argument often combines three types of appeals to be truly effective.
+A strong argument often combines three types of appeals to be truly effective, known by their Greek names: Logos, Pathos, and Ethos.

 Use facts, data, evidence, and clear reasoning.
 This makes your argument seem rational and well-thought-out.